ravignir/5Hex-Tileset/README.md

 5Hex is a tileset/retexture mod which adds new tileset images - including missing stuff from the expansions.

-This mod is compatible with the following mods (as of 06.05.2021):
+This mod is compatible with the following mods:
 -Civ5 Expansion mod by Red11
 -Medieval Civilizations
 -Ancient Civilizations